What is Meckel diverticulum?

-This issue is more likely to happen when other parts of your baby’s body also don’t form right.
+This issue is more likely to happen when other parts of your baby’s body also don’t form correctly.
 These can include your baby’s belly button (navel), digestive tract, nervous system, or cardiovascular system.

 What are the symptoms of Meckel diverticulum?

-Call your child’s healthcare provider right away if child has blood or bloody stool coming out of his or her rectum.
+Call your child’s healthcare provider right away if your child has blood or bloody poop coming out of their rectum.

 How is Meckel diverticulum diagnosed?

-Your child’s healthcare provider will ask about his or her health history.
-He or she will also give your child an exam.
-Your child may also need imaging tests.
+The healthcare provider will ask about your child's health history.
+The provider will also give your child an exam.
+Your child may also need these tests:

 This test checks for low red blood cells (anemia) or infection.
-Your child may also give a stool sample.
-Your child’s healthcare provider will check this for blood.
+Your child may also give a poop sample.
+Your child’s healthcare provider will check the sample for blood.

 Wireless capsule endoscopy or double balloon enteroscopy

 A substance called technetium is injected into your child's bloodstream.
 Your child will get this though an intravenous (IV) line.
-The substance can be seen on an X-ray in parts of the body where there’s stomach tissue, including the Meckel diverticulum.
+The substance can be seen on a nuclear scan,similar to an X-ray, in parts of the body where there’s stomach tissue.
+This includes the Meckel diverticulum.

 A small, flexible tube with a camera is inserted into your child's rectum and last part of the large intestine (sigmoid colon).
 Your child’s healthcare provider will look at the inside of the rectum and large intestine.
-He or she will check for bleeding, blockage, and other problems.
+The provider will check for bleeding, blockages, and other problems.

 How is Meckel diverticulum treated?